The Ultimate Mattress Size Chart and Bed Dimensions Guide

 Twin XL Bed Dimensions Illustration

-There are subcategories of double beds to consider as well.
-The Twin XL is typically 80” L while still maintaining the 38” W. If you’re an adult looking for a bed that saves space and still is a comfortable choice, a Twin XL mattress may be perfect for you.
+There are subcategories of Double beds to consider as well.
+The Twin XL is typically 80 inches long while still maintaining the 38-inch width.
+If you’re an adult looking for a bed that saves space and still is a comfortable choice, a Twin XL mattress may be perfect for you.

 Find Out More: Twin XL vs. Twin

-Yes, you can use two double/twin XL beds in a king frame.
+Yes, you can use two Double/Twin XL beds on a King frame.
 If you are in a relationship where one partner requires a different firmness than the other, two separate mattresses could be a helpful solution.

 Full Bed Dimensions

-Full-size mattresses measure 54” wide x 75” long, and these are also commonly referred to as “Standard Double.”
-The Full size is sufficient for adults that need more room than what a Twin can offer.
+Full-size mattresses measure 54 inches wide by 75 inches long, and these are also sometimes referred to as “Standard Double.”
+The Full size is sufficient for adults who need more room than what a Twin can offer.

 If you are in a relationship, this may not be the best choice for you, as the fit will be more snug.
 However, some couples that need to save money may prefer the price tag of a Full bed compared to the King and Queen models.
 Additionally, if you have a pet or child that sleeps next to you, you may want to consider a wider option.